JamesPImes/pyTRS/guides/guides/config.md

 We can also (re)configure a `PLSSDesc` or `Tract` object later by setting its `.config` attribute with the appropriate config parameters, but there are two caveats to know:

-1) Setting the `.config` attribute will not cause the object to be parse.
+1) Setting the `.config` attribute will not cause the object to be parsed.
 You must trigger that by calling `.parse()`.

 2) Doing it this way will ONLY enact the parameters *__specifically__* included in the newly assigned `.config`.
 It will *__not__* reset any defaults or overwrite any *__prior__* config settings beyond what was specified here.